openstack/diskimage-builder/README.md

   {filename} to check that each one parses successfully on your machine, so you don't break your machine).

-* Make sure you have qemu-img and kpartx installed.
+* Make sure you have qemu-img (qemu-utils package on Ubuntu/Debian, qemu on Fedora/RHEL) and kpartx installed.

 Invocation
 ==========